-The Board assesses its performance in meeting the Company's objective against the following Key Performance Indicators, details of which can be found in the Key Features on page 2:
+The Board assesses its performance in meeting the Company's objectives against the following Key Performance Indicators, details of which can be found in the Key Features on page 2:

-- Net asset value per share and share price against the FTSE All-Share Index over a rolling three-year period whilst aiming to protect and increase (in that order) the value of shareholders' funds per share in accordance with the Company's investment objective. - Dividend against the Retail Price Index and the Consumer Price Index. - The range and volatility of the discount or premium at which the Company's shares trade to its net asset value.
+- Net asset value per share and share price against the FTSE All-Share Index over the long term whilst aiming to protect and increase (in that order) the value of shareholders' funds per share in accordance with the Company's investment objective. - Dividend against the Retail Price Index and the Consumer Price Index. - The range and volatility of the discount or premium at which the Company's shares trade to its net asset value.